Is Attention always needed? A Case Study on Language Identification from Speech: Experiments

-Power frames shown in equation \ref{eq:pf} are calculated square of absolute value of Discrete Fourier Transform (DFT) of product of hamming window and frames of each elements with NFFT.
+Power frames shown in equation \ref{eq: pf} are calculated as the square of the absolute value of the Discrete Fourier Transform (DFT) of the product of hamming window and frames of each element with NFFT.

-Mel points are the array where elements are calculated as shown in the equation \ref{eq:mel_points}, where i is the values belongs from lf to hf.
+Mel points are the array where elements are calculated as shown in the equation \ref{eq: mel_points}, where i is the values belonging from lf to hf.

-From equation \ref{eq:bins}, bins are calculated where floor value of the elements are taken which is product of hertz points and $NFFT + 1$ divided by sample rate.
-Hertz points is calculated by multiplying 700 to subtraction of 1 from 10 power of $\frac{mel\_points}{2595}$.
+From equation \ref{eq: bins}, bins are calculated where the floor value of the elements are taken which is the product of hertz points and $NFFT + 1$ divided by the sample rate.
+Hertz points are calculated by multiplying 700 by subtraction of 1 from 10 power of $\frac{mel\_points}{2595}$.

-Bins calculated from equation \ref{eq:bins} are used to calculate filter banks shown in equation \ref{eq:fbank}.
+Bins calculated from equation \ref{eq: bins} are used to calculate filter banks shown in equation \ref{eq: fbank}.
 Each filter in the filter bank is triangular, with a response of 1 at the central frequency and a linear drop to 0 till it meets the central frequencies of the two adjacent filters, where the response is 0.
-Finally mfcc is calculated shown in equation \ref{eq:mfcc} by decorrelate the filter bank coefficients using Discrete Cosine Transform (DCT) to get a compressed representation of the filter banks.
-Sinusoidal liftering is applied to the mfcc to de-emphasize higher mfccs which improves to classify in noisy signals.
+Finally, mfcc is calculated shown in equation \ref{eq: mfcc} by decorrelating the filter bank coefficients using Discrete Cosine Transform (DCT) to get a compressed representation of the filter banks.
+Sinusoidal liftering is applied to the mfcc to de-emphasize higher mfccs which improves classification in noisy signals.

-MFCCs features of shape $(1000, 13)$ generated from equation \ref{eq:mfcc} is provided as input to the neural network which expects the same dimension followed by convolution layers as mentioned in section \ref{sec:model_architecture}.
-Raw speech signal cannot be provided input to the architecture as it contains lots of noise data therefore extracting features from the speech signal and using it as input to the model will produce better performance than directly considering raw speech signal as input.
-Our motivation to use MFCCs features as the feature count is small enough to force us to learn the information of the sample.
+MFCCs features of shape $(1000, 13)$ generated from equation \ref{eq: mfcc} is provided as input to the neural network which expects the same dimension followed by convolution layers as mentioned in section \ref{sec:Model_Architecture}.
+Raw speech signal cannot be provided input to the framework as it contains lots of noise data therefore extracting features from the speech signal and using it as input to the model will produce better performance than directly considering raw speech signal as input.
+Our motivation to use MFCC features as the feature count is small enough to force us to learn the information of the sample.
 Parameters are related to the amplitude of frequencies and provide us with frequency channels to analyze the speech specimen.